ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/rst-format-rules.rst

      * List item 4
      * List item 5

-- Indicate a code entity within a paragraph by surrounding it in double backticks (:code:`\`\``).
+- Indicate a code entity within text by surrounding it in double backticks (:code:`\`\``).
+While the `numpydoc Style guide <numpydoc_style_guide_>`_ says to surround a code entity in a single backtick, this renders it incorrectly as italics in PyAnsys documentation.
+Surrounding it in double backticks correctly renders it in a monospaced font within a gray block.

   Always follow a code entity with a noun that indicates the object type.
-In the documentation, a code entity is rendered in a monospaced font within a gray block.
+For general guidelines, see `Code in text <Goggle_dev_doc_code_in_text>`_ in the *Goggle developer documentation style guide*.

-  (While the `numpydoc Style guide <numpydoc_style_guide_>`_ says to surround a code entity in a single backtick, this renders it incorrectly in italics in PyAnsys documentation.)
-Code entities include the names of Python objects, such as packages, modules, functions, classes, instances, methods, and attributes.
-In PyAnsys documentation, also surround the following objects in double backticks:
+  Code entities include the names of Python objects, such as packages, modules, functions, classes, methods, and attributes.
+Code entities also include the following objects:

   - File paths
   - Names of directories, files, and environment variables
   - Text to type in a command line or in a GUI component

   .. note::
     Some PyAnsys projects use the ``file`` and ``envvar`` interpretive text roles for names of files and environment variables: